-L. Qualifying Longevity Annuity Contracts and RMDs - A qualifying longevity annuity contract (QLAC) is a deferred annuity contract that, among other requirements, must guarantee lifetime income starting no later than age 85.
-The total premiums paid to QLACs in your IRAs must not exceed 25 percent (up to \$125,000) of the combined value of your IRAs (excluding Roth IRAs).
-The \$125,000 limit is subject to cost-of-living adjustments each year.
+M. Qualifying Longevity Annuity Contracts and RMDs - A qualifying longevity annuity contract (QLAC) is a deferred annuity contract that, among other requirements, must guarantee lifetime income starting no later than age 85.

 When calculating your RMD, you may reduce the prior year end account value by the value of QLACs that your IRA holds as investments.
 For more information on QLACs, you may wish to refer to the IRS website at www.irs.gov.

-M. Waiver of 2020 RMD - In spite of the general rules described above, if you are an IRA owner age 701⁄2 or older, you are not required to remove an RMD for calendar year 2020.
-This RMD waiver also applies to IRA owners who attained age 701⁄2 in 2019 but did not take their first RMD before January 1, 2020.
-In addition, no beneficiary life expectancy payments are required for calendar year 2020.
-If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
-For example, if an IRA owner died in 2017, the beneficiary's five-year period ends in 2023 instead of 2022.
+N. Waiver of 2020 RMD - RMDs and life expectancy payments for beneficiaries were waived for calendar year 2020.
+If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020 because of this waiver.
+For example, if an IRA owner died in 2019, the beneficiary's five-year period ends in 2025 instead of 2024.